maticivan/opencl-cpp-introduction/README.md

 ## Compilation and usage of the class

-Place the files GraphicCardOpenCL.cpp and gc_parallel_rnum.cl in the folder that will contain your source code and place the line
+###Step 1: Place the files GraphicCardOpenCL.cpp and gc_parallel_rnum.cl in the folder that will contain your source code and place the line

   #include "GraphicCardOpenCL.cpp"